 |2002||100||Elon Musk, Personal Funding|

-If SpaceX has spent all of the funds related to space logistics allotted to the company since its 2002 inception on today’s goal, the cost would be $6.25 billion.
+SpaceX has most of the funds related to space logistics allotted to the company since its 2002 inception to reach today’s goal.

 Space and Private Commercial Efficiency

-I wrote an article a few years ago with a central theme of identifying the total cost of the Apollo program.
+I wrote an article a few years ago with a central theme of identifying the Apollo Program cost.
 That article identified the total cost, inflation-adjusted to 2020, at about $194 billion.
 While that crushes our $6.25 billion SpaceX mission cost for today, that was also a much loftier goal: humans on the moon.
 But, what about the first Apollo mission with a successful trip to orbit?

 SpaceX’s mission goes far beyond the ISS and orbit, eventually onto Mars.
 It’s not unlike NASA’s grandiose mission beyond Apollo 7.